Last updated 9 min read

 Crossed out.

-Ex-USSR Countries
+ex-USSR Countries

 Like many Russian IT emigrants, I also considered ex-USSR countries, such as Georgia, Armenia, Kazakhstan, and Kyrgyzstan.